-[‡] The information contained in this field shall be static even when defined for national use, otherwise the 23-Hex ID will be affected, and such a beacon would need to be considered under of letter of compatibility (LoC).
+[‡] The information contained in this field shall be static even when defined for national use, otherwise the 23-Hex ID will be affected, and such a beacon would need to be considered under letter of compatibility (LoC).

 C/S G.008 reqmt Para.
 Description Number of bits Bit numbers in message Content Vessel ID (continued) 30 14 44 94-123 124-137 94-137 additional information; default content for bits 94-137 is all 0's).
 This is followed by the vessel or aircraft identity.
-The following coding schemes are permitted: 1 - Maritime Mobile Service Identity: A unique ship station identity in the format $M_1I_2D_3X_4X_5X_6X_7X_8X_9$ where MID indicates the flag state of the vessel and XXXXXX is the unique vessel number in accordance with ITU-R M.585 Annex 1 Section 1 encoded as a 9-digit number in binary format or for Craft Associated with a Parent Ship a unique identification in the format 98MIDXXXX where MID represents the administration having jurisdiction over the identity for the craft associated with a parent ship and XXXX represents a unique number assigned by the administration for that craft in accordance with ITU-R M.585 Annex 1 Section 5 encoded as a 9-digit number in binary format.
+The following coding schemes are permitted: 1 - Maritime Mobile Service Identity-: A unique ship station identity in the format $M_1I_2D_3X_4X_5X_6X_7X_8X_9$ where MID indicates the flag state of the vessel and XXXXXX is the unique vessel number in accordance with ITU-R M.585 Annex 1 Section 1 encoded as a 9-digit number in binary format or for Craft Associated with a Parent Ship a unique identification in the format 98MIDXXXX where MID represents the administration having jurisdiction over the identity for the craft associated with a parent ship and XXXX represents a unique number assigned by the administration for that craft in accordance with ITU-R M.585 Annex 1 Section 5 encoded as a 9-digit number in binary format.
 If no MMSI is available, then insert the default decimal number 00011111.
-Followed if applicable by the Maritime Mobile Service Identity for the EPIRB-AIS system in the format 917243X4X5Y6Y7Y8Y9 in accordance with ITU-R M.585 Annex 2 Section 2 where only the last 4 digits (Y6Y7Y8Y9) are encoded here as a number in binary format.
+AIS Identity: If the beacon includes an AIS transmitter, then its identity is inserted in the message here (Note that depending on the type of beacon and national coding regulations the MMSI preceding this identity may contain default data).
+Followed if applicable by †The Freeform Maritime Mobile Service Identity for the EPIRB-AIS system transmitter has in the format 9172A43X4X5Y6Y7Y8Y9 in accordance with ITU-R M.585 Annex 2 Section 2 where only the last 4 digits (Y6Y7Y8Y9) are encoded here as a number in binary format.
 If there is no EPIRB-AIS device, then insert the default binary number 101010101010 (10922).
 2 - Radio call sign: Is encoded using the modified-Baudot code shown in Table 3.2.
-This code enables 7 characters to be encoded using 42 bits (6x7=42), 94 to 135 (1 to 42 within the field).
-Two bits (136 and 137 (43 and 44 within the field)) are spare and shall be coded as 00.
-The modified-Baudot characters will be left justified with a modified-Baudot space (100100) being used where no character exists.
-If no Radio call sign is available, then insert a series of 7 spaces (100100).
+This code enables 7 characters to be encoded using 42 bits ($6 \times 7 = 42$), 94 to 135 (1 to 42 within the field).
+Two bits (136 and 137 (43 and 44 within the